johnny353535/generator/readme.md

 ## Components

-- [Grunt](http://gruntjs.com/) is the tool to that does the dirty work for you.
+- [Grunt](http://gruntjs.com/) is the tool that does the dirty work for you.
 Compiling LESS files, concatenating and minifying JavaScript files, error checking and much more.

 - [NPM](https://www.npmjs.org/), the Node Package Manager, is used to search, install and uninstall Grunt plugins.